 The unemployed are not the only group at risk of social exclusion: research also shows that lone parent families (especially those with young children) and elderly persons living alone also have a significantly higher risk of income poverty than that of the population at large.
-The distribution of lone parent families with young children as a percentage of all families Map 3.26 shows a pattern that is somewhat similar to that for long-term unemployment with particularly high ratios throughout most of the districts to the northwest of Blanchardstown.
-This geographical pattern confirms research based on household level data which shows that many local authority housing estates tend to have above average concentrations of households experiencing multiple deprivation.
-There is also a notably high rate of long-term unemployment in the district containing the airport.
+The distribution of lone parent families with young children as a percentage of all families Map 3.26 shows a pattern that is somewhat similar to that for long-term unemployment with particularly high ratios (more than 28%) in five districts: two in Dundrum, two in central Dún Laoghaire and Coliemore in Dalkey.
+This geographical pattern supports the findings of research based on household level data, which shows that many local authority housing estates tend to have above average concentrations of households experiencing multiple deprivation.